Imprints of Different Types of Low-Angular-Momentum Accretion Flow Solutions in General Relativistic Hydrodynamic Simulations: Numerical setup

 The initial conditions, viz., four-velocities ($u^\mu$) and density ($\rho$), and pressure $(p)$ are calculated considering $\lambda_0=-u_\phi/u_t={\rm constant}$, and ${\cal E}_0=-hu_t={\rm constant}$, respectively, where $\lambda_0$ and ${\cal E}_0$ are known as the specific angular momentum and specific energy of the fluid element.
 The radial four-velocity ($u^r$) is obtained from semi-analytical solutions for the given $\lambda_0$ and ${\cal E}_0$.
 With that, all other initial quantities can be calculated.
 The explicit expressions of them can be seen in Appendix~\ref{App-A}.
 The initial gas pressure is calculated considering adiabatic approximation with an index $\Gamma=4/3$, i.e. $p= \kappa \rho^\Gamma$, where $\kappa$ is a constant related to entropy.
 During time evolution, we use an ideal equation of state, where enthalpy is given by $h=1 + \Gamma/(\Gamma-1)~p/\rho$.
 In the calculation, $g_{\mu\nu}$ corresponds to the metric components of the Kerr black hole in Boyer-Lindquist coordinates.
 For this study, we consider a black hole with spin parameter $a_*=0.9375$.

 Note that we evolve the simulations for a very long time, $t=50\,000\,t_g$, so that the impact of initial density distribution can be minimized.
 During this time, our simulations reach quasi-steady states.
-The time-averaged results are shown within $t=40\,000$-$50\,000\,t_g$.
+The time-averaged results are shown within $t=40\,000$-$50\,000\,t_g$, which is applied to all the analysis (Fig.~\ref{fig:01}, \ref{fig:02A}, \ref{fig:02}, \ref{fig:03} and Fig.~\ref{fig:04}, except Fig.~\ref{fig:05}).